geschnee/dh_project/readme.md

 ### dokumente

-Documents created together Moritz Weinrich and I
+Documents created together by Moritz Weinrich and I